by LJ Frank *

 What is knowledge?
-For the philosophical purposes of this article knowledge means to know and be aware of or cognizant of something.
+For the philosophical purposes here, knowledge means to know and be aware of or cognizant of something.

 The process of acquiring knowledge begins at birth and grows through experience wherever one receives it and through research, reading and study.
 Knowledge is the ground (foundation) of life and without it is to live and make decisions in a “dwelling” without a foundation.